wildpeaches/wildpeaches/src/_content/posts/2021-06-26-pushmi-pullyu.md

 The Push-me-pull-you is clearly a perpetual motion machine violating at least one of those Laws of Thermodynamics.
 But if your ancestors are Abyssinian Gazelles and Unicorns maybe you've got some magic.

-## An iceboat faster than the wind downwind
+## An Iceboat Faster than the Wind Downwind

 Is it possible for a boat to sail downwind faster than the wind?
 If the boat heads directly downwind, then at best, it could reach the same speed as the wind if no other drag forces were acting on the boat.
 A balloon floating in the air travels at the same speed as the wind, but a boat would have trouble achieving wind speed because of the drag forces of the water on the hull.